-The Program is well-rounded and includes extensive clinical experience as well as opportunities for basic and clinical research.
-Six consecutive months are devoted to clinical care and six to research in each year of the fellowship.
+The Fellowship Program is well-rounded and includes extensive clinical experience as well as opportunities for basic and clinical research.
+Six consecutive months are devoted to clinical care and six to research in each year of the Fellowship.

-All the fellows who have trained in our fellowship program since 1986 have successfully passed their written REI board examinations the first time, and 98 percent have also passed their oral boards on the first try.
+All the fellows who have trained in our REI Fellowship Program since 1986 have successfully passed their written REI board examinations the first time, and 98 percent have also passed their oral boards on the first try.

 Clinical experience is enhanced with rotations in UT Southwestern’s Fertility and Advanced Reproductive Medicine Program, Parkland Health & Hospital System, and the Center for Assisted Reproduction in Bedford, Texas.

-Outpatient surgery is available at UT Southwestern’s Outpatient Building and the Simmons Ambulatory Surgery Center at Parkland.
+Outpatient surgery is available at UT Southwestern’s Outpatient Building and the Simmons Ambulatory Surgical Center at Parkland.
 Inpatient care is provided at UT Southwestern University Hospitals and Parkland Memorial Hospital.